 - Now select the drive that running your MacOS, Now Click on Manage.
 New Windows will show different optimization options.
 Go with the options and get it done.

 Not all time you will get a problem with enough storage, but slow speed or stuck in the update process can use this tip only.
-Still, no help, follow the next solution for try Update macOS Big Sur/Catalina in Safe mode.
+Still, no help, follow the next solution to try Update macOS in Safe mode.

 Solution 6: Update Mac in Safe Mode

-Safe more disabled some MacOS functionality, In Safe mode Mac delete all kinds of Cache files like Kernel, System files, Fonts Cache.
+Safe more disabled some MacOS functionality, In Safe mode Mac deletes all kinds of Cache files like Kernel, System files, Fonts Cache.

-How to identify Mac is in Safe mode?
+How to identify Mac as in Safe mode?

 Second Way: Go to Apple Logo at the top Mac menu > About This Mac > System Report.